Policy Brief

 The following specific points were listed for 2022 –

-- Bring forward a proposal to subsidise the rate of fuel duty charged on second generation renewable diesel by approximately 32 PPL
+- Bring forward a proposal to subsidise the rate of fuel duty charged on second generation renewable diesel by approximately 32 pence per litre (PPL).

-- Second generation renewable diesel phased into government of Jersey fleet
+- Second generation renewable diesel to be phased into the Government of Jersey fleet.

-- Explore opportunities for carbon capture from the existing electricity from waste plant
+- Explore opportunities for carbon capture from the energy from waste plant.

 - Establishing a decarbonisation unit in government